How Long Does it Take to Get a Patent Pending Status: Everything You Need to KnowPatent Law ResourcesPatent Pending

 Many patents are pending for several years.
 The processing time is lengthy because the USPTO has a big backlog of applications.
 With a utility patent application, expect to wait two to five years for the USPTO to grant a patent.
 Expect a shorter wait for design patents.
 The USPTO processes them in one to two years.

 Whatever invention you describe in your patent application is what gets patented.
 If you change your invention after applying, the new version of your product will not be included in the patent.
-This is an important consideration for anyone who continues tweaking their product after applying for a patent.
+This is an important consideration for anyone who continues tweaking his or her product after applying for a patent.

 Can Patent Pending Last Too Long?

 Some people fear the patent pending status is ripe for abuse.
-The question came up in a court case that came before the Court of Appeals for the Federal Circuit, which is the U.S.'s leading patent court.
-The court ruled that someone can challenge a patent if they believe the applicant for trying to prolong the patent pending phase.
+The question came up in a court case that appeared before the Court of Appeals for the Federal Circuit, which is the U.S.'s leading patent court.
+The court ruled that someone can challenge a patent if he or she believes the applicant is trying to prolong the patent pending phase.

 The companies involved in lawsuits say Lemelson and his lawyers kept the patents pending for so long that they hindered technological advancements in the field.
 The legal term for the defense is "laches."
 It means someone has delayed a lawsuit for no legitimate reason and has caused the other party to lose money as a result of the delay.
 The Lemelson case is the first time the laches concept has been applied in a patent pending case.
 The companies claimed that Lemelson and his attorneys kept asking for continuations or refiled applications multiple times.